Best Things To Do In Turks and Caicos

-If you are interested in getting out on the water, you may want to check out “Get on Board Water Sports” or “Papa J Tours” – both located at the Grand Turk Cruise Center and specializing in Gibbs Cay Snorkeling/Sting Ray Trips.
-Let their trained and experienced guide show you how to pet a stingray and find colorful reef fish and corals as you snorkel beautiful Caribbean waters.
-They also offer Island Hopping, Salt Cay Day Trips, Bottom-Fishing and Deep-Sea Fishing Tours, and Whale Watching.
+If you want to get out on the water, you may want to check out “Get on Board Water Sports” or “Papa J Tours.”
+They are located at the Grand Turk Cruise Center and specialize in Gibbs Cay Snorkeling/Sting Ray Trips.
+Let their trained and experienced guide show you how to pet a stingray.
+In addition, you can find colorful reef fish and corals as you snorkel beautiful Caribbean waters.

 Kayaking Trip & Eco Safari

-The salt ponds and inland marshes serve as excellent feeding grounds for resident and migratory birds.
-Search for Great Blue Herons, Flamingos, Osprey and Pelicans alongside Egrets, Terns, Frigates, Boobies and other water birds.
-Over a dozen small cays now play host to breeding grounds.
-You can find 170 species of bird in the Turks and Caicos Islands from Pelicans and Flamingos to Osprey and Cuban Crows.
-On North Caicos, in particular, the tidal flats on the South side of the island attract scores of birds including wild Pink Flamingos that regularly inhabit the aptly named Flamingo Pond.
+The salt ponds and inland marshes are excellent feeding grounds for resident and migratory birds.
+In addition to Great Blue Herons, Flamingos, Osprey, and Pelicans, you can find Egrets, Terns, Frigates, Boobies, and other water birds.
+You can find 170 species of bird in the Turks and Caicos Islands, from Pelicans and Flamingos to Osprey and Cuban Crows.
+On North Caicos, the tidal flats on the Island’s southside attract scores of birds, such as wild Pink Flamingos that regularly inhabit the aptly named Flamingo Pond.

 Visit a Conch Farm

 The Caicos Conch Farm is “The World’s Only Sea Farm that raises Caribbean Queens fit for a King.”
 Explore the only conch farm in the world where Caribbean Queen conchs are raised.
 Here you can see how the process is done; enjoy a show with the two trained and very friendly conchs, see conch pearls, and purchase fresh conch for a fabulous conch salad.